 However, these machines have one critical flaw.
 After a 3D printer has finished printing a part, a person must physically go to the printer and remove the part from the print bed.
 A 3D printer cannot start its next print job, until the previous part is removed.
 This constraint cripples the productivity of 3D printers.
 If 3D printers could automatically eject their printjobs, then they could print out a constant stream of parts.
 The efficiency of the machine would drastically increase.

 Many businesses already use 3D printers to manufacture product.
 Currently, their manufacturing capabilities are constrained by the constant need to manually remove/start print jobs If this task was automated, it would be easier for more companies to use 3D printing for volume manufacturing.

 Personally, I work in a 3D printing lab that prints hundreds of parts for my fellow university students.
 From my position, it is obvious that this constraint significantly limits the number of print jobs our lab can complete per day.

 The purpose of this project is to build a fully automated 3D Printer: The WorkHorse 3D Printer.
-The WorkHorse 3D Printer will have some sort of manipulator that autonomously ejects finished print jobs from the printer.
-With this novel feature, the WorkHorse 3D Printer will be able to print a constant stream of print jobs without human intervention.
-This will be a breakthrough for the 3D printing industry.
+The WorkHorse 3D Printer has a conveyor belt module that autonomously ejects finished print jobs from the printer.
+With this novel feature, the WorkHorse 3D Printer is able to print a constant stream of print jobs without human intervention.
+This is a breakthrough for the 3D printing industry.
 Automatic part ejection will improve the functionality and capability of 3D printers.
 Within the next few years, autonomous part ejectors will be as ubiquitous to 3D printers as paper ejectors are to paper printers.